Austin Location

 Families also carry this burden, with accusations threatening relationships, reputations, and livelihoods.
 Knowing how these laws work, why lawmakers have changed them, and what they mean for your defense can be the difference between moving forward and living under constant uncertainty.

-At the Law Office of David D. White, PLLC, our Austin criminal defense team understands what is at stake, and we fight for clients who need both protection and a fair chance to be heard.
+At the Law Office of David D. White, PLLC, our Austin criminal defense team understands what is at stake, and represents clients who need both protection and a fair chance to be heard.

 Domestic violence in Texas falls under the legal term “family violence.”
 The Texas Family Code § 71.004 defines “family violence” as an act by a family or household member against another that is intended to cause physical harm, bodily injury, assault, or sexual assault, or a threat that reasonably places the person in fear of imminent harm, excluding defensive actions to protect oneself.
 This definition applies broadly, covering spouses, dating partners, parents, children, roommates, and even former household members.